 Eliza was devoted to her partner but Anne continued to have relationships with other women.
-Feeling alone and isolated, Eliza was declared insane in 1814 due to the stress of sustaining their illicit relationship.
+Feeling alone and isolated, Eliza fell ill and was declared insane in 1814.
 Anne soon moved on to other infatuations, first to Isabella Norcliffe and then Mariana Belcombe.
 The latter affair continued after Mariana’s marriage in 1816 to Charles Lawton and there were a series of other lesbian relationships before Anne met the woman with whom she would spend the rest of her life.
 In 1832, Anne started pursuing 29-year-old Ann Walker, heiress to an adjoining estate, and, in 1834, Ann moved into Shibden Hall where the two women lived openly as a couple.

 Anne’s attraction to Ann Walker may have been financial as well as sexual.
 Although Anne benefited from income from property and mineral rights on her estate and from canal shares, turnpike road trusts and pew rents, she was unable to fund her ambitious plans for Shibden Hall.
 With Ann’s inheritance she embarked on an extensive rebuilding programme.
 Assisted by York architect John Harper, she re-created the original central double-height hall, a scholarly restoration which is unusual for its time.
 Other original features and decorative schemes were also carefully conserved.
 More overtly Victorian is the addition of a robust Gothic tower to house Anne’s library and an arcaded loggia also designed by Harper.
 The grounds were landscaped by William Gray of York in the prevailing Romantic style with a cascade and ornamental lake.
 She also acquired a lucrative coal mine, competing directly with the male-dominated business community of Halifax.
-Although her wealth and class gave her some protection, her masculine form of dress and manners and open relationship with Ann were a matter of comment and she gained the nickname of ‘Gentleman Jack’.
+To be taken seriously, she abandoned the usual white frilly attire for unmarried young ladies and wore long black skirts and dresses.
+Although her wealth and class gave her some protection, her forthright manner and open relationship with Ann were a matter of comment and gained her the disparaging local nickname of ‘Gentleman Jack’.

 The additional wealth from the Walker inheritance also enabled Anne to pursue her other main passion which was for continental travel, indulging in other female conquests along the way.
 Travel in Europe had only become possible again following the end of the Napoleonic Wars in 1815.
 Anne took full advantage of the new freedom; in the 1820s and 1830s she travelled widely, living for three years in Paris with her aunt and visiting Denmark, Germany, Italy, the Netherlands, Spain and Switzerland.
 As well as taking in the usual historic and cultural sights, she also visited factories, prisons, orphanages, farms and mines.
 More unusually she became a noted mountain climber.
 She was the first woman to climb Monte Perdido in the Pyrenees in 1830 and, whilst travelling with Ann Walker, was the first person to ascend Vignemarle, also in the Pyrenees, in 1838.